-- Upon approval of examination arrangements, you may submit your thesis to the Research Student Registry.
-Each examiner will require a copy and it is recommended you produce a copy for yourself and your Director of Studies.
-The thesis should be formatted and bound within the guidelines in this Handbook. - Please note: The title on the thesis must be the same as the one approved by the Research Degrees Board.
+- When examination arrangements have been approved, you are able to submit your thesis to the Research Student Registry for examination.
+Each examiner will require a bound copy and it is recommended you produce a copy for yourself and your Director of Studies.
+The thesis should be formatted and bound within the guidelines in this Handbook.
+You must also submit a pdf version of your thesis to the Research Student Registry at the same time as you submit your bound copies. - Please note: The title on the thesis must be the same as the one approved by the Research Degrees Board.